10 Best Woods for Smoking Chicken

 2. Montana Grilling Gear Sugar Maple Chunks

-The smoking wood is cut into chunks to provide that desirable slow-burn.
-The chunks can be lit as a primary flame source.
-Meaning you can use them to cook your chicken and any accompanying meals from scratch.
-But as smoking wood, these sugar maple chunks work best as an indirect heat source, allowing its embers to gently and efficiently flavor your poultry.
+The smoking wood is cut into chunks to provide that desirable slow burn.
+You can light the pieces as a primary flame source.
+And what it means is you can use them to cook your chicken and any accompanying meals from scratch.
+But as smoking wood, these sugar maple chunks work best as an indirect heat source.
+It allows its embers to gently and efficiently flavor your poultry.

 The wood chunks are packaged as a 10-pound bag though its shipping weight is 9.94 pounds.
-The bag measures 13 inches by 17.5 inches and is about 5 inches wide when full.
+The bag measures 13 inches by 17.5 inches and is about 5 inches wide.
 You can load these chips onto a charcoal grate, wood hearth, or a dedicated smoking grill (the cylindrical type).
 Montana Grilling Gear products are cleaned to keep them low on dust and sparks.

 This brand of smoking wood chunks is made right here in the USA.
 It has no toxins, pesticides, or harmful chemicals.
 It works best as an indirect heat source because this maximizes flavor.